 Prior to joining the Memphis Law faculty, Professor Newman served as an Honors Program trial attorney with the U.S. Department of Justice Antitrust Division in Washington, D.C.
 While earning his J.D. with highest honors from the University of Iowa College of Law, Professor Newman served as research assistant to Herbert Hovenkamp, was managing editor of the Iowa Law Review, and published student notes in journals at the University of Iowa and the University of Virginia.

 Professor of Law, University of Arizona James E. Rogers College of Law

-Title of Article: Innovation, Antitrust Enforcement, and Fiduciary Duties.
+Title of Article: Innovation, Antitrust Enforcement, and Personal Liability

 Barak Orbach is a Professor of Law at the University of Arizona James E. Rogers College of Law, a member of the American Law Institute, the Executive Committee of the Association of American Law Schools’ Section on Antitrust and Economic Regulation, and the Executive Council of the Arizona State Bar’s Antitrust Section, as well as a Fellow of the American Bar Foundation.
 He is one of the nation’s most well- known authorities on antitrust law.
 Professor Orbach teaches and writes about antitrust, corporate governance, risk management, compliance, intellectual property, and regulation.
 He published over 40 articles, essays, and book chapters in these areas.